department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 1. Place your photo face down on the scanner.
 2. Press <strong>Scan</strong> on the scanner or use your computer’s scan function to decide the photo’s file format, orientation, and resolution.
    <ul>
    <li>To meet our image requirements, the photo needs to be a square size.
 This means it needs to be equal in height and width.
-To make sure the photo isn't blurry when printed, we recommend making it at least 350 pixels in height and width.</li>
+To make sure the photo isn’t blurry when printed, we recommend making it at least 350 pixels in height and width.</li>
    <li>You can upload a photo in a jpeg, .png, .bmp, or .tiff file format for your Veteran ID Card.</li>
    </ul>
 3. Once you’ve chosen the settings, click to scan.
 You can save the photo and choose where to save it on your computer.